Mechanics Lien Filing Process in Florida

 5. How much does it cost to file a mechanics lien in Florida?

-- Optional service fees if using a lien preparation company like SunRay
+- Optional third-party service fees if you hire a lien preparation and filing service, such as SunRay

 6. Do I need an attorney to file or enforce a mechanics lien in Florida?